MayeulHP/gemnotes/README.md

-# GemNotes: A Simple Note-Taking Application
+# GemNotes: A simple note-taking web app (Self-hosted Obsidian web alternative)

 This project implements a basic note-taking application using a Flask backend and a simple HTML frontend.
 Notes are stored as files within a designated directory directly on the server.